"Blue Better Than Blue"

 Returning from a wandering deep-sea fishing boat that has to do dangerous labor in the cold winter sea for my curiousness of ocean, It was at that devastating moment of despair that the muse tapped me on the shoulder and reminded me of what I had aspired since my childhood in S. Korea, emerging country in the early 1980.

-"What I really want to be an elite explorer of Africa, but not informed at that time in S. Korea, I realised lately at the Sorbonne library that the Anglo-Saxons had done already in the19th century"
+"What I really want to be at the age 16, an elite explorer of Africa, but not informed at that time in the emerging S. Korea, I realised lately at the Sorbonne library in Paris that the Anglo-Saxons had done already in the19th century"

 Another captain at the pier's bar advised me to stop my stupid vagabonding and go back immediately to schooling ; however, I had sworn not to be a slave of boring school education, moreover, nor of dangerous fishing boat to see simply the large sea world.

 Instead of glorious elites to live an indocile slave running to succeed endlessly without any joyful desire at Seoul, Tokyo as well as USA luxury brands 8 Ivy League, having no meaningful desire or nothing to dream of made me miserable in an unbearable state, I said eagerly to become SKYDOG in Europe.
 Global openness, democratised education with economic freedom, and multicultural worldschooling online!

 I've collaborated on, and published 63 destination guidebooks that were circulated onboard airlines.
 I've traveled over 108 jurisdictions in living in 7 different countries.

 In the past few years, a lot of Americans migrate to Europe, especially in Portugal.
 I suspect that the wealthy people of Global North have a lot in common : how to do successful businesses in lowering high taxes.
 The successful entrepreneurs of Global South aspire to achieve family settlement in the Western World for the purposes of better-educational and economic opportunities with a freedom of global movement.